-A new clash over the European Central Bank and political turmoil in Italy kept the euro zone on edge on Tuesday on the eve of a summit meant to confront the currency bloc's worsening sovereign debt crisis.
+A flare-up over the European Central Bank and political turmoil in Italy kept the euro zone on edge on Tuesday on the eve of a summit meant to confront the currency bloc's worsening sovereign debt crisis.

 Just 24 hours before European leaders are due to adopt a plan to reduce Greece's debt burden, fortify European banks to withstand bond losses, and scale up the euro zone rescue fund to prevent market contagion, disputes raged in Rome and Berlin.

-There was no also sign of a deal in negotiations to reduce Greece's debt to private sector bondholders, and uncertainties remained over the size of a planned bank recapitalization and the scope of leveraging of the rescue fund.
+There was no sign of a deal in negotiations to reduce Greece's debt to private sector bondholders, and uncertainties remained over the size of a planned bank recapitalization and the scope for leveraging the rescue fund.

 Chancellor Angela Merkel, fighting to secure parliamentary backing for euro zone rescue measures, said Germany opposed a phrase in the draft summit conclusions urging the ECB to go on buying troubled states' bonds.

-The draft seen by Reuters supported a continuation of non-standard measures in the current exceptional financial market environment.
+The draft seen by Reuters supports a continuation of non-standard measures in the current exceptional financial market environment.

-This sentence is not agreed with us, Merkel told reporters, adding that Germany did not want a declaration from politicians telling the ECB what to do.
+This sentence is not agreed with us, Merkel told reporters, adding that Germany -- a country wedded to central bank independence -- did not want a declaration from politicians telling the ECB what to do.

-An opposition lawmaker said parliament would try to point the ECB in the opposite direction on Wednesday, expressing the expectation in a joint motion that the ECB would stop its bond purchases on the secondary market.
+An opposition lawmaker said the German parliament would try to point the ECB in the opposite direction, expressing the expectation in a joint motion on Wednesday that the ECB would stop its bond purchases on the secondary market.

-The euro slipped and safe-haven German bond futures rose after Merkel's comments since continued ECB support is widely seen as crucial to stabilizing the markets.
+The euro and European stocks slipped and safe-haven German bonds rose after Merkel's comments since continued ECB support is widely seen as crucial to stabilizing the markets.

-In Rome, Prime Minister Silvio Berlusconi's faction-ridden cabinet failed to agree at an emergency session late Monday on raising the retirement age, a key economic reform demanded by Italy's EU partners as a condition for supporting its bonds.
+In Rome, Prime Minister Silvio Berlusconi's center-right coalition was split after the cabinet failed to agree on Monday on raising the retirement age, a key economic reform demanded by Italy's EU partners as a condition for supporting its bonds.